You are not in this alone. Don't hesitate to contact the staff at Big Brothers Big Sisters of Southwestern Indiana.

 Want to turn this into a Match Activity?
 Pick a resource and explore it together.
 Or, have your Little review a specific resource they might be excited about and teach you about what they learned!

-Looking for a virtual lesson your Little (and your!) might find interesting?
+Looking for a virtual lesson your Little (and you!) might find interesting?
 Check out the TakeLessons YouTube channel for lessons on singing, learning Spanish, learning sign language, playing piano, and much more!

 VIRTUAL MATCH ACTIVITIES

 • Develop a talent, skill, or passion together!
-There is a ton of experts creating exceptional online content right now that can help you and your Little learn to draw or doodle, perfect an in-home workout, practice ballet, explore the world, become a great cook, learn a second (or third!) language, or learn how to dance!
+There is a ton of experts creating exceptional online content right now that can help you and your Little learn to draw or doodle, draw along with your Little with Flockdraw, perfect an in-home workout, practice ballet, explore the world, become a great cook, learn a second (or third!) language, or learn how to dance!

 Click here to read the full update on our response to COVID-19 on our website.